Mjavala/Rars-db/readme.md

 ### Adding Data and Mocking Subscriptions
 To add test data to the database run ``setup_py``.

-You can then simulate the film/box events by running ``sim.py``.
+You can then simulate the slide/box events by running ``sim.py``.

 The simulation currently handles storage as three events.
 - The staging area
-- Boxed film
+- Boxed slide
 - Box stored

 Retrieval is the same, but in the opposite order.